 It has not been lost on us that we are well-placed to display leadership on leadership for development.
 But equally, we are all followers too, and effective leadership only happens together.

-So, if you have a story about leadership and locally-led initiatives, or want to contribute to the conversation, please get in touch, or email us [email protected] We are particularly interested in giving a voice to people on the front line that might challenge assumptions and encourage a different way of thinking about those critical choices that are already shaping our post-COVID world.
+So, if you have a story about leadership and locally-led initiatives, or want to contribute to the conversation, please get in touch, or contact us.
+We are particularly interested in giving a voice to people on the front line that might challenge assumptions and encourage a different way of thinking about those critical choices that are already shaping our post-COVID world.